 And then we went into the Hullabazoo Farm and straight for the petting zoo which caught Little T’s eye.
 There were several gentle pygmy goats who were so sweet and patient with the little children.
 Little T happily stroked and even hugged the goats.
 We were there for a while and Little T didn’t want to leave!
 After some time, I managed to get him to the sink to wash his hands, but then he went running right back to the petting zoo.

 We eventually left the petting zoo and once back in the car, we took one last lap around the zoo.
-I was happy that we were able to see some of the animals that we didn’t have a chance to see last time, and it was especially worth the trip for Little T to enjoy his first petting zoo experience – that was precious to see how much he loved to interact with the goats.
+I was happy that we were able to see some of the animals that we didn’t have a chance to see last time, and it was especially worth the trip for Little T to enjoy his first petting zoo experience.
 I was only a bit disappointed that we didn’t have time to see the elephants, but when we turned the corner at the Africa section, we were happily surprised to see four elephants heading down the road towards us, walking in single file, tail to trunk.

 On our last visit, we actually saw the elephants by chance as they were on their way back to their exhibit, and it was amazing to watch them another time while they were in the middle of their daily walk.